Draghoula

-Draghoula is a 1995 film directed by Bashar Shbib.
+Draghoula is a 1995 comedy horror film directed by Bashar Shbib.

+Plot

 A tribute to the high concept trashiness of B-movies, the film centres on Harry (Chriss Lee), a scientist who is trying to locate the gene that controls guilt, but transforms into a combination vampire and drag queen after being bitten by one of his lab rats.

+Production

 Lee, a musician with the band Talamasca, was cast in the lead role after Shbib saw his performance in a vampire-themed rock concert.

+Release

 The film was subsequently screened on Showcase in 2001 as a Hallowe'en special.